greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   The `compresslevel` option is valid only if `appendoptimized=TRUE`.

 :   **fillfactor** — The fillfactor for a table is a percentage between 10 and 100.
 100 \(complete packing\) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.

+:   **analyze_hll_non_part_table** — Set this storage parameter to `true` to force collection of HLL statistics even if the table is not part of a partitioned table.
+This is useful if the table will be exchanged or added to a partitioned table, so that the table does not need to be re-analyzed.
+The default is `false`.

 ON COMMIT
 :   The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
 The three options are: